-THE ICE ARTISTS will be starting to prepare their creations on Saturday, January 18, 2014.
+THE ICE ARTISTS will be starting to prepare their creations on the first Saturday of the PotashCorop WinterShines.
 It takes them a full week to complete their masterpieces.

 Ice Carving activities brought to you by:

-Peter is the owner of Fire and Ice Creations, a Saskatoon based ice sculpture company.
+Peter Fogarty Peter is the owner of Fire and Ice Creations, a Saskatoon based ice sculpture company.
 Peter was a chef for 30 years before deciding to pursue his passion of ice carving.
-His company has created sculptures for everything from the Juno Awards in 2007, to a design for the International University Congress (called bridging communities) where Peter designed a replica of Saskatoon's 25th Street bridge for a sushi display.
+His company has created sculptures for everything from the Juno Awards, in Saskatoon and Moose Jaw, Both Grey Cups in Saskatchewan, to Ice Bars and Centennial celebrations thru out Saskatchewan, Manitoba and Alberta.

-Culinary Art School Graduate, I started making ice sculptures 9 years ago
+Julio Martinez Culinary Art School Graduate, I started making ice sculptures 10 years ago

-Doug Lingelbach was born and raised in Saskatchewan.
+Doug Lingelbach Doug Lingelbach was born and raised in Saskatchewan.
 As he was training to become an arborist over 20 years ago, he used his talent with a chainsaw to carve a chair out of a giant cottonwood tree.
 This led to various styles of sculpture created from the wood he became acquainted with through his relationship with trees.
-Doug’s sculpture is called Chief Two Makes one